 - Sprouted Matki Usal – Usal or a spicy curry made using sprouted moong beans, cooked along with spicy onion and coconut paste.

-- Tomato Dal – Day to day dal made using toor dal along with tomato.
+- Tomato Dal – Day-to-day dal made using toor dal along with tomato.

 - Katachi Amti – A spicy, tangy, and sweet vegan curry made using leftover chana dal stock.